Corcept Therapeutics' (CORT) CEO Joseph Belanoff on Q3 2020 Results - Earnings Call Transcript

 Operator

 Thank you.
-[Operator Instructions] And we will go to our first question from – at this time, our first question will come from Tazeen Ahmad of Bank of America.
+[Operator Instructions] At this time, our first question will come from Tazeen Ahmad of Bank of America.

 Tazeen Ahmad

-Good afternoon, thanks for taking my questions.
+Good afternoon.
+Thanks for taking my questions.
 A couple for me.
-So I guess if you guys end up winning the PGR and let's say also the district court case and you do in that event have no competition for Korlym for several years.
+So, I guess if you guys end up winning the PGR, and let's say, also the district court case, and you do in that event have no competition for Korlym for several years.
 And you also plan on launching relacorilant in Cushing’s.
 How do you think that both of those drugs could co-exist?
 Is there a subset of the population that might be better served with one drug over the other?
-Or is it your view that over time sales for Korlym would fade as long as there's more pick up in relacorilant?
+Or is it your view that over time, sales for Korlym would fade off as there's more pickup for relacorilant?

 Charlie Robb

 Thank you, Tazeen.
 This is Charlie.
-So I'll answer the first part of the question and just talk about these two drugs, but I just want to say, if we really think this is true of having a patent that has only grown to relacorilant for 2037.
-So it's 17 years of additional protection.
-So quite a long time, so we could pressure the one, but this want to make it clear to folks that we have that kind of legal success, despite that is the one who has a problem after that.
-But for that, I will turn it to Joseph.
+So, I'll answer the first part of the question and just talk about [Technical Difficulty] two drugs.
+But I just want to say, if we really think, this is true of having a patent that has only grown to relacorilant for 2037.
+So, it's 17 years of additional protection.
+So quite a long time, so we could pressure the one.
+I just want to make it clear to folks that if we have that kind of legal success, we will describe that is the one who has a problem after that.
+But as to that we’re [indiscernible].

 Joseph Belanoff

 Sure, Charlie.
 Thanks for the questions, Tazeen.
-It seems to be completely straightforward, I think that relacorilant is a period of medication if it pans out the way it has so far, including the related side effects.
-And now find out the drugs, which is type of [indiscernible] in sign of expectation that over time, relacorilant was entirely replaced with – as the certain choice drug.
+It seems to be completely straightforward that Tazeen, I think that relacorilant is a clearly superior medication to Korlym, if it pans out the way it has so far.
+I think the main thing is prevention from any side effects and now we have find out drugs with these types of [indiscernible] it’s my expectation that over time relacorilant would entirely replace Korlym as the first-choice drug.

 Tazeen Ahmad